 As an undergraduate at Santa Clara in 2000, Salas-Wright spent a summer in a rural community in Chalatenango, El Salvador, which had been ravaged by civil war.
-Violence, inequality, and mass migration, he recalls, had touched the lives of every family he encountered.
+He recalls that violence, inequality, and mass migration had touched the lives of every family he encountered.
 His doctoral dissertation, completed in the Boston College School of Social Work in 2012, focused on the relationship between spirituality and delinquency, violence, and substance abuse among young people involved in gangs in El Salvador.

 “To have encounters with people on the margins and to reflect on those experiences in ways that draw on the heart, mind, and faith have led to the work I do today,” says Salas-Wright.
 “It’s impossible for me to make sense of the world around me without thinking of migration.”

-His newest study, for which he is seeking funding, will focus on Venezuelan migrants who have fled from a political, social, and economic crisis in their country.
-More than 1 million migrants have crossed over into Colombia to escape widespread violence, hyperinflation, and a healthcare system on the verge of collapse.
+His newest study, for which he is seeking funding, will focus on migrants from Venezuela who have fled from a political, social, and economic crisis in their country.
+More than 1 million such people have crossed over into Colombia to escape widespread violence, hyperinflation, and a healthcare system on the verge of collapse.

 The primary objective of this research project mirrors the goal of his project that took shape in the aftermath of Hurricane Maria: To develop long-term solutions to help migrants who have been forced to leave their home, their culture, and their language.